TheCaging/2k-Europe-FIRS3/README.md

 This is also meant for multiplayer games because of how large it is so have fun!

+Also Thanks to TinyMusic for the map, it would have been impossible if he hadn't uploaded it to BaNNaNas

+V1.31{
+-Changed file names
+-Did some house keeping
+-Added Name of Original Heightmap Creator
+}

 V1.3{
 -Added More Capitals with some flurish
 -Started on Ireland